 Add the pressure value to your layout model.

 In the left panel of the Layout Model Editor, click Value.
 Left Click in the window to place the value object.
-Drag the object to above the Windbarb.
+Drag the object to above the windbarb.

 In the Display tab of the Properties Dialog – Value Symbol window, click the down arrow for Parameter.
 Select Current Fields -> N18_N_2009_090_12_03.asci -> Pressure -- Pressure.